bazaarvoice/Curations-API-Pixel-tutorial/README.md

 The scout file, bv.js file send the analytics data to Bazaarvoice servers after collecting from the product details page and the user defined 'conversion' page.

-#### Sample Product Details Page
+#### Sample Curations Gallery

-The javascript on the [sample product description page](http://api-analytics-kit.bazaarvoice.com/) listens for different events.
+The javascript on the sample [Curations Gallery page](http://api-curations-analytics-kit.bazaarvoice.com/) listens for different events.
 The API Analytics code executes when they occur.
 The required analytics tags are required for each Bazaarvoice API instance.

 ##### [Page View Product](https://developer.bazaarvoice.com/apis/conversations/tutorials/analytics#page-view-product)